What does being “rich” come down to?

 Finishing what you start.

 The rich don’t quit.
 They stick to something until they succeed, go bankrupt, or die.
-Eighty-percent were focused on achieving some goal and 55% spent one year or more on one singular goal.
+Eighty per cent were focused on achieving some goals and 55% spent one year or more on one singular goal.

 But accumulating wealth is only one part of the equation, and knowing how to grow wealth is only the first step!

 Staying rich requires that you forge certain specific habits that ensure the wealth you’ve accumulated does not disappear.
 Here are a few of the most important Rich Habits that will help you keep your wealth: